Get the smile you’ve always wanted

-A veneer is a layer of resin or porcelain attached to the front of your teeth to fix their appearance.
-Veneers help improve not only the colour, but also the shape of your teeth.
-You may consider veneers if you have discoloured, cracked, chipped, or overlapping front teeth and are looking to improve your smile.
+A veneer is a layer of resin or porcelain attached to the front of your teeth to improve their appearance.
+Veneers improve not only the colour, but also the shape of your teeth.
+You may consider veneers if you have discoloured, cracked, chipped, or overlapping front teeth and want a better smile.

 What is a porcelain veneer?